 On top of all that, the second choice is more expensive than the first.

-Below, we have included a direct comparison of the Avery Breathing Pacemaker and the leading competitor’s diaphragm pacing system.
+Below, we have included a direct comparison of the Avery Diaphragm Pacemaker and the leading competitor’s diaphragm pacing system.
 Included in the comparison are notes detailing the specific findings and what they mean.
 At Avery, we firmly believe that we have the best device on the market and that the data clearly shows this.

 We are committed to helping those with breathing difficulties and improving the quality of life.
-If you have any questions regarding the Avery Breathing Pacemaker System and the specific benefits of choosing the system, please call us at 631-864-1600 or contact us to request more information.
+If you have any questions regarding the Avery Diaphragm Pacemaker System and the specific benefits of choosing the system, please call us at 631-864-1600 or contact us to request more information.
 We are here to help you!

 |Criteria||Avery Biomedical||Competitor Device|